gardavis/gardavis.github.io/_posts/2014-03-29-how-i-solved-unable-to-access-hasp-srm.markdown

 disqus_identifier: 3045
 tags: []
 ---
+First of all, don't stress!
+These instructions will most likely get you up and running with your 4D, 5D, 6D or other dongle-controlled program in short order.

 ### Background

 My wife asked me to install her Viking embroidery “5D” software on her